-- You will receive a resupply of study medications to last you until the next study visit. - Your study doctor will also discuss with you any medications you have taken since your last study visit or are currently taking (including over-the-counter drugs and herbal supplements). - Your study doctor will discuss with you how well you are tolerating your study medications since your last study visit. - A physical exam will be done, and your weight and vital signs will be collected and you will be asked if you've had any new or changed medical issues since your last study visit. - You will be asked some questions about your history of reliably taking your HIV medications (Week 24 only). - You will be asked questions about your general health and any health problems you may have had related to HIV (Weeks 12, 24, 36, 48 and each visit for every 12 weeks thereafter).

-- You will have a 12-Lead electrocardiogram (ECG) to assess your heart. - A sample of your urine will be collected for standard urinalysis. - If you are a woman of child-bearing potential, you will have to take a urine or serum (blood) pregnancy test to rule out pregnancy. - Blood will be collected for the following tests: - HIV-1 RNA levels "viral load". - How well your liver, kidneys, and immune system are working.
-Some of these tests require that you do not eat prior to collecting blood (fasting). - Checking the CD4 level (a kind of white blood cell that helps your body fight infection). - o Checking if you have hepatitis B (Week 48 or end of study only). - Checking for the specific kind of HIV (known as the HIV-1 Viral Resistance) in your blood. - A single PK sample at weeks 4, 8, 12, 16 and 24.
-You will be instructed NOT to take your morning dose of study medications until after you arrive at the clinic and this sample has been collected. - To check for biomarkers in your blood to know how the BMS Attachment Inhibitor is distributed in your body. - An additional sample of blood (approximately 1 tablespoon) will be collected for back-up blood testing in the event a lost sample or a blood test that malfunctions.
+- You will receive a resupply of study medications to last you until the next study visit. - Your study doctor will also discuss with you any medications you have taken since your last study visit or are currently taking (including over-the-counter drugs and herbal supplements). - Your study doctor will discuss with you how well you are tolerating your study medications since your last study visit. - A physical exam will be done, and your weight and vital signs will be collected and you will be asked if you've had any new or changed medical issues since your last study visit. - You will be asked some questions about your history of reliably taking your HIV medications (Week 24 only). - You will be asked questions about your general health and any health problems you may have had related to HIV (Weeks 12, 24, 36, 48, and each visit for every 12 weeks thereafter). - You will have a 12-Lead electrocardiogram (ECG) to assess your heart (Weeks 4, 8, 12, 16, 24, 36, 48, and every 48 weeks thereafter). - A sample of your urine will be collected for standard urinalysis. - If you are a woman of child-bearing potential, you will have to take a urine or serum (blood) pregnancy test to rule out pregnancy. - Blood will be collected for the following tests: - HIV-1 RNA levels "viral load". - How well your liver, kidneys, and immune system are working.
+Some of these tests require that you do not eat prior to collecting blood (fasting). - Checking the CD4 levels (a kind of white blood cell that helps your body fight infection). - o Checking if you have hepatitis (Week 48 and every 48 weeks thereafter). - Checking for the specific kind of HIV (known as the HIV-1 Viral Resistance) in your blood. - A single PK sample at weeks 4, 8, 12, 16 and 24.
+You will be instructed NOT to take your morning dose of study medications until after you arrive at the clinic and this sample has been collected. - To check for biomarkers in your blood to know how the Attachment Inhibitor is distributed in your body. - An additional sample of blood (approximately 1 tablespoon) will be collected for back-up blood testing in the event a lost sample or a blood test that malfunctions.
 If this back-up sample is not needed or used, it will be discarded by the testing laboratory. - The total amount of blood collected at these visits will be approximately 4.5 tablespoons.